zibo-zhang-9/tendon-actuated-continuum-robot-medical-application/README.md

 The project involves:

 - nonlinear Cosserat rod modeling
-- establishment of reduced Lagrangian formulation based on virtual work and Lagragian mechanics
+- establishment of reduced Lagrangian formulation based on virtual work and Lagrangian mechanics
 - construction of strain modal basis adapted to tendon routing
-- Achievement of fast shape prediction of tendon-actuated continuum robots
+- fast shape prediction from tendon tension measurements

 Under the proposed actuated strain basis, the strain field can be directly expressed as: